KSBA compactification of the moduli space of K3 surfaces with purely non-symplectic automorphism of order four: Introduction

 \subsection{KSBA compactification}

 To adopt the KSBA theory in this context, one has to choose an ample divisor $A$ on $\widetilde{X}$ and make a pair $(\widetilde{X}, A)$.
 However, we make two minor modifications to the moduli problem we consider.
 First of all, instead of taking an ample divisor $A$, we choose a big and nef divisor on $\widetilde{X}$, which is the pull-back of the ramification divisor $R$ on $X$.
-This makes the description of the parameter space more accessible by using the theory of abelian covers (\cite{AP12}).
+This makes the description of the parameter space more accessible by using the theory of abelian covers \cite{AP12}.
 Secondly, instead of taking the entire linear system of $R$, we just take $R$ to make a five-dimensional moduli space of pairs.

 Technically, the resulting moduli space $\overline{\bK}$ is a compactification of a finite cover of $\bM$ because the same K3 surface with a purely non-symplectic automorphism of order four may be regarded as a minimal resolution of the double cover of $\PP^{1} \times \PP^{1}$ in several ways.
-However, we believe that this construction provides the closer modular compactification of $\bM$ possible.
+However, compared to other ways of compactifying $\bM$, the compactification $\overline{\bK}$ has the merit to have an explicit moduli theoretic meaning.